ytxiuxiu/grunt-cloudinary-upload/README.md

 # grunt-cloudinary-upload

-> Uploads images, fonts, css, js files to Cloudinary which are referenced in html and css files, and also upgrade these references automatically!
+> Uploads image, font, css, js files to Cloudinary which are referenced in html and css files, and also upgrade these references automatically!

 ## Getting Started
 This plugin requires Grunt `~0.4.5`